Children: Four daughters and a son

 Changed his name to Jawad al-Maliki while he was in exile.

-Previously an advisor to former Prime Minister Ibrahim al-Jaafari.
+Previously an adviser to former Prime Minister Ibrahim al-Jaafari

-2003-2004 - Member of the de-Baathification Commission, which worked to rid former Baathists from Iraq's military and government.
+2003-2004 - Member of the de-Baathification Commission, which works to rid former Baathists from Iraq's military and government.

 January 2005 - Is elected to the new parliament as a member of the Dawa Party and serves as the head of the Security and Defense Committee of the National Assembly.